Kara language (Papua New Guinea): Grammar

 Kara follows a verb–subject–object word order, and uses reduplication for creation of more complex sentences.
 The language determines that body parts and kinship terms must be identified as belonging to someone which make it possible for inalienable possession.

 Verbs

-Verbs in Kara are used transitively, meaning that the verbs in Kara span a spectrum that ultimately determines how speaking the language occurs between an object and that verb.
-Transitivity of verbs is used to also determine whether or not the spoken language is between two people actively who are actively speakers, rather than a speaker and a listener.
+Verbs in Kara are used transitively, meaning that the verbs in Kara span a spectrum that ultimately determines how speaking of the language occurs between an object and that verb.
+Transitivity of verbs is used to also determine whether the spoken language is between two people actively who are actively speakers, rather than a speaker and a listener.
 For example: the verb [kuus] 'say' has an initiator but no one to actively speak to.

 Reduplication

 Reduplication occurs in words with an initial plosive consonant.
 The reduplicated consonant created is said fricatively within the same articulation of the word.